Partnerships & Community Initiatives

 One of the best ways to disseminate accurate information about cancer, from prevention and screening through diagnosis and treatment, is to empower people to carry the messages into their communities.

-Hollings and the South Carolina Cancer Alliance (SCCA) have developed a program called, Train the Trainer, a series of education seminars in medically underserved communities that teach local leaders, health professionals and advocates how to talk about cancer prevention, screening and early detection.
+Hollings Cancer Center and the South Carolina Cancer Alliance (SCCA) have developed a program called, Train the Trainer, a series of education seminars in medically-underserved communities that teach local leaders, health professionals and advocates how to talk about cancer prevention, screening and early detection.
+To learn morea about Brining this program to your community, call Juanita Brunson at 843-876-2452.

 Hollings Cancer Center Summer Undergraduate Research Program